ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 1. it is a [[simplicial model category]];

-1. [[tensoring]] with simplicial sets preserves cofibrant replacement.
+1. [[tensoring]] with simplicial sets preserves weak equivalences and hence cofibrant replacement.

 Then for $\mathcal{O}(X) \in T Alg \hookrightarrow T Alg_\infty$ and $K \in \infty Grpd$ the higher order Hochschild homology complex $K \cdot \mathcal{O}(X)$  is presented by the ordinary [[tensoring]] $K \cdot \mathcal{O}(X)$ in the model category, for $K$ any [[simplicial set]] incarnation of the $\infty$-groupoid.